By Fran Johnson

 One of the best articles I’ve read recently about how to brand a political figurehead came from Michael Bierut – the designer of Hillary Clinton’s #ImWithHer campaign.
 He speaks about the brand strategy, and utilising Raymond Loewy’s design maxim: ‘If something was familiar, make it surprising.
 If something was surprising, make it familiar.’
 Clinton was a household name, so they needed to create a brand that surprised; flexible enough to be used by everyone and simple enough that it could be copied.

 Bierut created a very solid brand – the sort that designers could admire and pundits could (eventually!) celebrate.
-But she lost, and not only did she loose – she lost to this:
+But she lost, and not only did she loose – she lost to Trump.

 On the other hand, Donald Trump’s graphics were easy to dismiss.
 They combined the design sensibility of the Home Shopping Network with the tone of a Nigerian scam email.